 - Should I be concerned about having a metal device in my heart?

-The Amplatzer™ PFO Occluder contains a nickel-titanium alloy.
+Most PFO occluders contain a nickel-titanium alloy.
 This is considered safe for most people.
 It may not be the right choice for people who are allergic to nickel or who have allergies to metal.
 Talk to your doctor to determine the right treatment option for you.